Herpes simplex is a viral disease and is caused by the herpes simplex virus type 1 (HSV-1) and the herpes simplex virus type 2 (HSV-2).

-Treatments with specific antiviral drugs may reduce shedding and the severity of symptoms.
-Vaccines are in clinical trial, but have not yet proved to be effective.
+Treatments with specific antiviral drugs are available and may reduce shedding and the severity of symptoms.
+Vaccines are in clinical trial, but have not yet proven to be effective.

-Regular sexual heath checkups reduce the risk of spreading the virus.
+Regular sexual health check ups reduce the risk of spreading the virus.

 Your best approach to significantly reduce the risk of new infection or spreading the disease is using a condom or dam every time you have sex.
 If you are infected, communicate this to your sexual partner(s).
 They have a right to know, and to protect their health.